 Next Up is growing.
 2015-16 marks the tenth year since it was started in BC, its eighth year in Alberta, it's seventh year in Saskatchewan, where we have now started a program in Regina.
 It's our fifth year in Ontario and third year in Winnipeg.
 Next Up has also ran two leadership intensive programs for First Nations & Métis Youth in Saskatchewan.
 This year we've launched 3 new intensive programs: the BC Bootcamp weekend which ran in May; the Alberta Climate Leadership Program that ends this Fall; and our newest intensive program, the BC Indigenous Youth In Action (IYIA) program which begins in August 2016.
 The BC IYIA is a collaboration with IndigenEYEZ.

-Next Up is growing.
-2012-2013 marks the sixth year of the Next Up leadership program in BC, the fourth year in Alberta and the third year in Saskatchewan.
-2013 will see out our first program outside of western Canada taking place in Ottawa, Ontario.
-The organizers come from a wide range of backgrounds in public policy, communications, organizing, and research.
-We are all involved in social and environmental justice work and we’ve created this program because we believe that another world is not just possible, but an imperative.
+The people organizing Next Up come from a wide range of backgrounds: public policy, community activism, labour, the non-profit sector, and research.
+We are all involved in social and environmental justice work.
+We’ve created this program because we believe that a better world is not just possible, but an imperative.

 We believe that good solutions to the biggest issues are out there, and can be realized.
 We have different approaches to teaching and learning, but we all believe that a new generation of progressive leaders is needed and should be supported.

 Each region has it’s own Advisory Committee made up of great people in that community who are working to make a better world.
 Advisory committee members come from community organizations, the public and private sectors, not-for-profits and trade unions.
-The amazing people on the advisory committee’s volunteer their time to help with program design and delivery in their region and to help make community connections between participants and leaders in the community.
+The amazing people on the advisory committees volunteer their time to help with program's design and delivery in their region and to help make community connections between participants and leaders in their communities.